Jonathan Creek: Attempts at remakes

 There have been three attempts to make a U.S. version of Jonathan Creek.
 The first involved Castle Rock, the production company behind series such as Seinfeld, but the initial scripts were not felt to be good enough, and Renwick's scripts were rejected by CBS.
 The second attempt, also by Renwick, was for Whoopi Goldberg and would have included Davies.

 Possible return

 In 2021, Davies commented that Renwick "wouldn’t tell me if he had written a script.
 But if he did write one, I would do it, out of loyalty to him.
 I can’t see it happening, but who knows."

 In a 2021 interview, Renwick discussed his retirement from television and referred to "Daemon's Roost" as "the final Jonathan Creek", suggesting an end to the series.
-Davies, Quentin, and other former cast members have made clear that they would return to the show if invited.
+Quentin and other former cast members have also made clear that they would return to the show if invited.